Ferdilanz/Mercenaries2_NextGen-Manual-Cheat-Menu-Guide/README.md

 | ThirteenAG's Ultimate ASI Loader | https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases  | It's an ASI loader.
 Completely unnecessary for what we're doing since DXWrapper AND the SecuROM bypass have ASI loaders built into them. |

 ### Valid Executables
 You **must** take a hash of your Mercenaries2.exe to determine whether it's usable for the SecuROM Bypass Patcher **and** the Lua-bridge.
-You can do this with any newer version of 7Zip through the context menu via right-clicking Mercenaries2.exe.
+You can do this with any newer version of 7Zip through the context menu via right-clicking Mercenaries2.exe. \n
 After getting the SHA256 hash, copy it to your clipboard by double-clicking it to highlight, CTRL + C to copy, CTRL + F on this page to FIND, then paste the hash into the search field using CTRL + V. If your SHA256 hash matches one of these, you may proceed. <ins>**If it doesn't, find a different copy of the game.**</ins>

 | Version + Source                   | Size in bytes | Lua-Bridge Compatible? |  SHA256                    |